 Do you want to go on a date this Saturday?”
 Normally those words from my husband are music to my ears.
 Date nights usually involve food—more specifically, food I don’t have to cook.
 But I had a little problem.
 COVID-19 had entered our lives and a date night meant another homebound evening like the past forty days.
-So, I took a deep breath and said, “Sure,” knowing I had some thoughtful planning to do if I had hopes of making the evening special.
+So, I took a deep breath and said, “Sure,” knowing I had some thoughtful planning to do if I had hopes of creating a fun and simple date night and making the evening special.

 WHAT IS A DATE NIGHT ANYWAY?